Retention Analysis

 What is retention?

-While the common user behavior used to calculate retention is through the user behavior is through the number of visits, you can also calculate the retention based on different types of user behavior such as signups/subscriptions/purchases.
+While the common user behavior used to calculate retention is through the number of visits, you can also calculate retention based on different types of user behavior such as signups, subscriptions, or purchases.
 By examining retention alongside the major funnel analysis data of your product, you will be able to obtain new insights.

 Retention Curve

-Usually as shown in [Figure 1-2] the frequency of the user's actions gradually decreases after initial entry, and hence the shape of the graph ins [Figure 1-1] is a downward-sloping curve.
-Therefore, in order to understand the trend of these users, it is recommended to look at a graph form of retention rates rather than a chart form to understand how the user's behavioral cycle changes.
+Usually, as shown in Figure 1-2, the frequency of user actions gradually decreases after initial entry, and hence the shape of the graph in Figure 1-1 is a downward-sloping curve.
+Therefore, to understand the trend of these users, it is recommended to look at a graph form of retention rates rather than a chart form to understand how the user's behavioral cycle changes.

 Retention Smile Curve